Bring a Million to Humboldt County: Five Years and Growing

-- New rules have improved access to the program, thus anyone ineligible in the past may now be eligible.
+- New rules have improved access to the program, thus some who were ineligible in the past may now be eligible.

-- Owning one or more cars does not make one ineligible for the program, nor does owning one’s home or having retirement (IRAs, 401K, pension) or education accounts (529s).
+- Owning one or more cars does not make one ineligible for the program, nor does owning one’s home, having money in the bank, or having retirement (IRAs, 401K, pension) or education accounts (529s).

-- No information given to DHHS is shared with any other government entity, such as U.S. Immigration and Customs Enforcement (I.C.E.).
+- No information given to DHHS is shared with any other government entity, such as U.S. Citizenship and Immigration Services (CIS).
 Applying for one’s U.S.-born children is completely safe.